open-organization/open-org-educators-guide/table_of_contents.md

 ### Visions

+- Economics, openness, and the education system—Rahul Razdan
 - Open Way Learning—Adam Haigler
 - A new vision for open education—Aria Chernik
 - DevOps for schools—Don Watkins